-- The nature of law, war and crime and the purpose of war crimes trials
+- The nature of law, war and crime, and the relationship between peace and justice;

 A student who has successfully completed this subject will:

-- Have a sophisticated appreciation the relationship between national and international jurisdiction for the prosecution of international crimes
+- Have a sophisticated appreciation of the relationship between national and international prosecutions;

-- Be able to demonstrate autonomy, expert judgment and responsibility as a practitioner and student in the field of international criminal law.
+- Be able to examine, critically analyse and assess the effectiveness of international criminal law.

 Last updated: 29 January 2022